 Here are some tips to shore up your defence against phishing attacks.

 • Be more conscientious and security-minded when you use the Internet.
+Make sure to hack-proof yourself as well.
 You are your own strongest line of defence.
 At the first detection of anything suspicious, report it as spam or junk.
 If you have contact with the person or entity that is being impersonated, you may wish to notify them as well.
 Look for IT helpdesk channels (if available) to escalate issues in the most efficient way.

 • Keep your system’s security software updated.
 If you’re on a personal device, such as a mobile phone or tablet, be sure to heed those update alerts.
 Delaying the installation of patches can leave you vulnerable to newer malware and scamming technology.